 If you are trying to figure out how many drops to take after diluting consider that most droppers dispense 0.05 mL per drop, meaning there are 20 drops in 1 milliliter.

-1mL of water = 1g of water but from my experience cannabis oil is about half as heavy as water so there are about 40 drops per mL.
+1mL of water = 1g of water but from my experience RSO combined with vegetable oil in this manner is about half as heavy as water so there are about 40 drops per gram.
 If you want to be precise you can use your scale to calculate how many drops your dropper takes to dispense 1g.

 Here’s what you will need: